S. H. Rider High School: Academics

 During the 2016–2017 school year, 8.2% of Rider students were in the school's gifted and talented education program.
 Another 10.4% of Rider students were in the school's special education program.

-In 2016, the Texas Education Agency (TEA) gave Rider an academic accountability ratting of "Met standard".
+In 2016, the Texas Education Agency (TEA) gave Rider an academic accountability rating of "Met standard".
 In 2018, the TEA began grading schools in five key areas of performance.
 In 2017, four "preliminary" grades were given to Rider: a B, two Cs, and a D.

-Extracurricular activities

 Sports

 In 1970, Wichita Falls Independent School District built Memorial Stadium, the first high school stadium in Texas with AstroTurf.
 Seating capacity is over 14,500.